HackTricks-wiki/hacktricks/macos-hardening/macos-security-and-privilege-escalation/macos-security-protections/macos-sandbox/README.md

 ### Debug & Bypass Sandbox

-**Processes are not born sandboxed on macOS: unlike iOS**, where the sandbox is applied by the kernel before the first instruction of a program executes, on macOS **a process must elect to place itself into the sandbox.**
+On macOS, unlike iOS where processes are sandboxed from the start by the kernel, **processes must opt-in to the sandbox themselves**.
+This means on macOS, a process is not restricted by the sandbox until it actively decides to enter it.

 Processes are automatically Sandboxed from userland when they start if they have the entitlement: `com.apple.security.app-sandbox`.
 For a detailed explanation of this process check: